bazz1tv/bazzWebsockets/README.md

 prize_pool_money = tier1_money + tier2_money + tier3_money + tips + (bits / 100);

 delete from sqlite_sequence where name='Subs' OR name="Tips" OR name="Bits";

+SELECT name from Subs WHERE gifted=false OR gifted is null UNION SELECT sender from Subs WHERE gifted=true UNION SELECT name from Tips UNION SELECT name from Bits